frederik-hoeft/zstd-cli/README.md

 # Zstandard CLI

 When searching online for a way to uncompress a `.zst` file on Windows, there were no clear, non-sketchy-looking pre-built binaries available.
-So instead of diving into the world of non-GitHub, inofficial downloads, I just threw together a few lines of C# code using trusted open-source libraries ([oleg-st/ZstdSharp](https://github.com/oleg-st/ZstdSharp) and [Cysharp/ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework)).
+So instead of diving into the world of non-GitHub, unofficial downloads, I just threw together a few lines of C# code using trusted open-source libraries ([oleg-st/ZstdSharp](https://github.com/oleg-st/ZstdSharp) and [Cysharp/ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework)).
 Also I wanted to try out [Cysharp/ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework) to see how it compares to `System.CommandLine`, I like the idea of code-generation for argument parsing.
 Anyways, here's the result:

 Compress a file: